scalatra/scalatra/README.markdown

           processFile(fileParams("file"))
         }

+## Anti-XML integration

+Scalatra provides optional [Anti-XML](http://anti-xml.org/) integration:

+1. Depend on scalatra-anti-xml.jar.
+In your SBT build:

+        val scalatraAntiXml = "org.scalatra" %% "scalatra-anti-xml" % scalatraVersion

+2. Extend your application with `AntiXmlSupport`

+        import org.scalatra.ScalatraServlet
+        import org.scalatra.antixml.AntiXmlSupport
+        import com.codecommit.antixml._

+        class MyApp extends ScalatraServlet with AntiXmlSupport {
+          // ...
+        }

+3. Actions results of type `com.codecommit.antixml.Elem` will be serialized to the response body, and a content type of `text/html` will be inferred if none is set.

+        get("/") {
+          XML.fromString("""<foo bar="baz"></foo>""")
+        }

 ## WebSocket and Comet support through Socket.IO

 Scalatra provides optional support for websockets and comet through [socket.io](http://socket.io).
 We depend on [the socketio-java project](http://code.google.com/p/socketio-java) to provide this support.